Miri: Other attractions

-Miri Crocodile Farm cum Mini Zoo is located near the Baram Delta.
+Miri Crocodile Farm Wildlife Mini Zoo is located near the Baram Delta.
 It houses 1,000 estuarine crocodiles including Malayan gharial crocodiles.
 Man-made sanctuary pools are also constructed for the crocodiles.
 Other animals can also be found here such as cassowary, sun bears, python, monkeys and porcupines.
 Visitors are allowed to feed the animals with bananas available from the canteen.

 Shopping

-The shopping malls in Miri are Bintang Megamall, Boulevard Shopping Complex, The Imperial Mall, E-Mart, Miri Plaza (Servay Hypermarket), MYY Mall, Permy Mall, Soon Hup Shopping Complex, Wisma Pelita Tunku, and Permaisuri Imperial City Mall.
+Miri has always been a shopping haven for nearby Bruneians, thanks to the favourable currency exchange rates.
+There are plenty of shopping malls in Miri and the popular ones include Bintang Megamall, Boulevard Shopping Complex, The Imperial Mall, E-Mart, Miri Plaza (Servay Hypermarket), MYY Mall, Permy Mall, Soon Hup Shopping Complex, Wisma Pelita Tunku, and Permaisuri Imperial City Mall.

 Saberkas Weekend Market is located at Sarbekas Commercial Centre.
 It opens in late evening every Friday, Saturday and Sunday.
 There are over 170 stalls in the market which sell vegetables, fruits, sea products, drinks, satay, grilled fish, BBQ chicken wings and other products such as local handicrafts, clothes as well as used magazines at reasonable prices.
 Miri Handicraft Centre is located at Brooke Road, Miri.
 It features handicrafts and souvenirs of Sarawak such as colourful bags, beadwork, woodcarvings, and textiles made by local indigenous groups, Chinese, and Malay artisans.